2026 Haitian general election: Acting premiership of Ariel Henry

-On 8 July, acting Prime Minister Claude Joseph's office announced that despite the assassination, the parliamentary elections would still be held on the date set by the Provisional Electoral Council and that members of the opposition would be included in election timetable talks, stating that "the head of government promises to hold talks with opposition leaders and other actors in national life to calm the socio-political climate and facilitate inclusive and credible elections according to the timetable set by the Provisional Electoral Council."
-The United Nations special envoy for Haiti, Helen La Lime, said that acting Prime Minister Claude Joseph would lead Haiti until elections were held later in the year, urging all parties to set aside differences following the assassination of President Jovenel Moïse.
+On 8 July, acting prime minister Claude Joseph's office announced that despite the assassination, the parliamentary elections would still be held on the date set by the Provisional Electoral Council and that members of the opposition would be included in election timetable talks.
 Ariel Henry was appointed as acting prime minister later that month, though he was never confirmed by the parliament.
-Elections were due to be held on 26 September 2021, before being delayed until 7 November 2021, when wider elections were planned to elect the president and parliament, alongside a constitutional referendum.
+Elections were due to be held on 26 September 2021, before being delayed to 7 November 2021.